US officials: Climate change not a threat to rare wolverine

 The animals need immense expanses of wild land to survive, with home ranges for adult male wolverines covering as much as 610 square miles (1,580 square kilometers), according to a study in central Idaho.

+“As we’ve learned more we’ve have become more comfortable with the status of wolverines,” said Mark Boyce, a University of Alberta biologist who reviewed the science behind the government’s findings.
+“It’s hard to imagine there is serious cause for concern.”

+Young male animals have been known to travel up to 310 miles (500 kilometers) to establish new territory, meaning the animals can easily travel between the U.S. and Canada, Boyce said.
+Even in areas without spring snow, he said wolverines survive by denning in abandoned beaver lodges and other locations.

-Wildlife advocates have sought since the early 1990s to protect the animals and alleged political meddling in the government’s decision-making process thwarted those efforts.
+Wildlife advocates have sought since the early 1990s to protect wolverines but alleged that political meddling in the government’s decision-making process thwarted those efforts.
 Tim Preso with the environmental law firm Earthjustice said the latest decision fits in with a pattern of the Trump administration downplaying the threat of climate change.

 Agency officials rejected the notion of any interference in their scientific deliberations.